 If you’re not sure which city to pick for your first markets trip, you can’t go wrong with Germany.
 They do Christmas markets really well.

-This year the markets kick off in around seven weeks time and there’s still plenty of time to organise a trip.
+This year the markets kick off in around seven weeks time and there’s still plenty of time to organize a trip.
 But if you are looking at next year, especially to a major city, especially for a weekend, I would recommend booking as early as possible.
 I’ve been monitoring flights each year and they do not get any cheaper the closer to the date.
 Last minute flights to major cities can be really expensive in December.

 Ideally book your flights at least three month in advance, or aim for a cheaper, lesser known city like I’ll discuss below.